irvinecodingclub/irvinecodingclub.github.io/about.md

 * Vista Verde (K8)
 * Beacon Park School (K8)

-If you are a 6th grade and above CS enthusiast who want to learn together with our team members.
-Or if you are good at some areas that you want to share with our community by providing online courses.
+If you are a 6th grade and above CS enthusiast who want to learn together with our team members, or if you are good at some areas that you want to share with our community by providing online courses.
 Come and join ICC by filling out [this form](https://forms.gle/Ky4S6YLkkursGyZn6).
 Send an email to irvinecodingclub@gmail.com if you didn't get back from us.